sous-chefs/firewall/README.md

 - Ubuntu 16.04 with iptables, ufw
 - Debian 9 with iptables
 - Debian 11 with nftables
+- Debian 11 with new resources for firewalld
 - CentOS 6 with iptables
 - CentOS 7.1 with firewalld
 - Windows Server 2012r2 with Windows Advanced Firewall